 While there have already been lots of discussions about the shortcomings of current implementations I’d like to focus on eBooks in particular which I feel are the worst offenders and what I’d like to see in future eBook readers:

 - Better layout and typography – some eBook readers are better at this than others but there are still clear issues with the display across different devices with various screen resolutions.
 I don’t want to see scanned copies of type headings or other elements which should be vectorized.

-- Unlimited lending – you should be able to share books your own for unlimited periods to one person at a time.
+- Unlimited lending – you should be able to share books of your own for unlimited periods with one person at a time.
 While someone else has your book you obviously can’t read it but can recall it at any time (ala Lendle but built-in).

 - Copying & sharing – you should be able to copy paragraphs of text for the purpose of quoting or sharing a link to a particular place in a book on Twitter / Facebook etc. This provides another way to drive sales also.

 - Interlinked information – you should be able to select a character name, place, or term you’re interested in and it will present you with background information, similar to a normal hyperlink but semantically generated.

 - Portability – if you buy a book in one eBook store you should be able to transfer and read it on any device without being limited or locked to a particular provider.
 If I buy a book it should be mine to do with as I please in so far as I don’t distribute copies to others (like an MP3).